-Sri Lanka gov't supporters attack China port deal protesters
+21 injured in clashes in Sri Lanka over China port deal

 - DEA’s marijuana-eradication program still targets Washington, where (some) pot is legal

+Wickremesinghe inaugurated the industrial zone despite the clashes.
+Speaking at the ceremony, China’s ambassador to Sri Lanka, Yi Xianliang, said that his country hopes to invest $5 billion in the region within the next five years, and that the new industries are expected to generate 100,000 jobs.

 China invested over $1.2 billion in the port in what some analysts call its “string of pearls” strategy in countries surrounding its rival India.
-Although the project made losses since 2010, Sri Lanka’s government, at first critical of the enterprise, approached China seeking help to make it viable.
+Although the project has seen losses since 2010, Sri Lanka’s government, at first critical of the enterprise, approached China to seek help to make it viable.

 Lawmaker D.V.
 Chanaka, one of the protest organizers, said he fears the port area will become a “Chinese colony.”
-He said more than 10,000 people including 3,000 monks were expected at the protest.

-Police commandos patrolled the streets of Hambantota, about 240 kilometers (150 miles) southeast of capital Colombo, set up roadblocks and stationed water cannons.

-“We are against leasing the lands where people live and do their farming, while there are identified lands for an industrial zone,” said Chanaka, the district lawmaker.
-“When you give away such a vast area of land you can’t stop the area becoming a Chinese colony.”
+“We are against leasing the lands where people live and do their farming, while there are identified lands for an industrial zone,” Chanaka said.
+“When you give away such a vast area of land, you can’t stop the area from becoming a Chinese colony.”

 After the lease expires, it can be negotiated for another 99 years, according to the framework agreement, whose terms are still being negotiated.
-The government also has proposed to lease another 15,000 acres (6,070 hectares) in Hambantota district and adjoining Moneragala district for an industrial zone.
+The government also has proposed to lease 15,000 acres (6,070 hectares) in Hambantota district and adjoining Moneragala district for the industrial zone.

-The Rev. Magama Mahanama, from an organization calling itself the Monks’ Organization to Protect National Assets, said that the clergy following an ancient tradition would issue a decree to the government to stop the leasing.
+The Rev. Magama Mahanama, from a group calling itself the Monks’ Organization to Protect National Assets, said that the clergy, following an ancient tradition, would issue a decree to the government to stop the leasing.
 Historically, kings in predominantly Buddhist Sri Lanka are said to have abided by decrees issued by Buddhist monks.

 “It’s a way of conveying the message that the monks are not for it,” Mahanama said.
 “Ninety-nine years means at least two generations.
 When they (the Chinese) take root here, what’s the guarantee that we will have it back?
 There is a major threat of cultural erosion and demographic change.”

-Prime Minister Wickremesinghe, speaking to reporters earlier this week, said the partnership arrangement was necessary to free the country from the debt incurred to build the port.
+Wickremesinghe, speaking to reporters earlier in the week, said the partnership arrangement was necessary to free Sri Lanka from the debt incurred to build the port.
 He blamed the debt on former President Mahinda Rajapaksa, whose government was friendly to Beijing.

-He said the industrial zone was necessary to make the port and the nearby Chinese-financed airport, also running at a heavy loss, viable.
+Wickremesinghe said the industrial zone was necessary to make the port and the nearby Chinese-financed airport, also running at a heavy loss, viable.

-“The port can’t be taken away,” he said, adding that the former British colonial rulers did not take away the Trincomalee harbor, Sri Lanka’s airport or the Colombo port.
+“The port can’t be taken away,” he said, adding that his country’s former British colonial rulers did not take away the Trincomalee harbor or the Colombo port.

 Associated Press writer Krishan Francis in Colombo, Sri Lanka, contributed to this report.